racistnoob/2take1/custom-loadout/README.md

-credits to krektram for global to check sessio ntign ye tahnk ybyye
+credits to krekram for global to check sessio ntign ye tahnk ybyye